123B.91 School district bus safety responsibilities.

 (8) a statement of bus driver duties;

-(9) where applicable, provisions governing bus monitor qualifications, training, and duties;
+(9) planned expenditures for safety activities under section 123B.89 and, where applicable, provisions governing bus monitor qualifications, training, and duties;

 (11) operating rules and procedures;